Tlf/tlf/README.md

 ## Manual

-For a complete walkthrough and more details on specific types of operations, see `Manual.md`, which we're in the process of revising.
-Answers to specific questions can usually be found in the manual:
+For a complete walkthrough and more details on specific types of operations, see `doc/Manual.md`, which we're in the process of revising.
+Answers to specific questions can usually be found in the built-in manual accessible from any console window:

 ```
 man tlf